 - 1-bit Image This type of image contains only a single pixel color, and is used to represent line drawings.
 This format is also referred to as Line Art or Black & White. - 8-bit Grayscale Image - This type of image contains 8 bits per pixel, and represents each pixel with one of 256 shades of gray.
 This format is also referred to as Black & White Photo. - 24-bit Color Image - This type of image contains 24 bits per pixel, and represents each pixel with one of 16,777,216 colors. - ASCII (text) ASCII format is a universal data format used by most computers for data and text exchange.
-UN-SCAN-IT can export data in both tab and comma delimited ASCII (text) format. - Black & White Image This type of image contains only a single pixel color, and is used to represent line drawings.
+UN-SCAN-IT gel can export data in both tab and comma delimited ASCII (text) format. - Background - The background for most gels is the average pixel intensity for a region where no bands are present.
+The non-zero background can present a problem when quantifying segments, as pixel sums become dependent upon the size and shape of the segment box.
+This background interference can be reduced or eliminated by using one of the UN-SCAN-IT gel background subtraction methods or the the Calibrate Image Intensity feature during the gel setup procedure. - Black & White Image - This type of image contains only a single pixel color, and is used to represent line drawings.
 This format is also referred to as 1-bit or Line Art. - Clipboard Both Windows and Macintosh computers have a temporary location in memory where data or graphics can be placed.
 This Clipboard region can be used to transfer data between programs.
-UN-SCAN-IT can export data to the computer's Clipboard, and the data can be pasted into other applications. - Colored Line - Most scanners and image input devices represent colored lines by a mixture of pixels of varying colors.
-UN-SCAN-IT uses a color approximation algorithm to digitize colored data lines and points. - Contiguous Data Point A data point that is comprised of a set of contiguous (i.e. touching each other) pixels of a defined data color. - Data Eraser A graphical eraser box used in the digitizing or graphing screen to delete underlying data points from memory.
+UN-SCAN-IT gel can export data to the computer's Clipboard, and the data can be pasted into other applications. - Colored Line - Most scanners and image input devices represent colored lines by a mixture of pixels of varying colors.
+UN-SCAN-IT gel uses a color approximation algorithm to digitize colored data lines and points.